Skip to main content

 Using Variables for Dimensions

 A variable is a named container for a value.
-By storing a side length in a variable, changing it once updates the entire drawing.
+By storing a side length in a variable, changing it once updates the entire drawing — and the code becomes self-documenting because the name tells you what the number means.

 Swift